Long Weekend (2008 film)

-Long Weekend (released on video in the U.S. as Nature's Grave) is a 2008 Australian psychological horror film and the remake of the 1978 Australian film Long Weekend.
+Long Weekend (released on video in the U.S. as Nature's Grave) is a 2008 Australian psychological horror film and a remake of the 1978 Australian film Long Weekend.
 It was directed by Jamie Blanks.

 Plot

 Peter and Carla have a wasted marriage and constant friction.
 Peter buys expensive camping gear and, despite the protests of Carla, insists they travel with their dog Cricket to camp on the isolated Moondah Beach in the North Coast with his friend Luke and his girlfriend during the rainy holiday.
 Peter stops in a pub at the Eggleston Hotel and leaves a message for Luke with the owner of the pub.
 When Peter takes what he believes to be a shortcut to the beach, he gets lost and the couple spends the night sleeping in their SUV.
 The next morning, Peter organizes the campsite and their intrusion into and abuse of the natural environment begins.
 During the two days, the couple's relationship deteriorates while nature avenges the bad treatment the couple has inflicted upon it.